 August 24, 2001

 August 24, 2001, Greencastle, Ind. - It was a warm August day, but it almost seemed like Santa was making his rounds at the Julian Science and Math Center.
-On Thursday, August 23, 2001, the first 24 apprentices in the Information Technology Associates Program (ITAP) were each given a laptop computer.
+Yesterday, the first 24 apprentices in the Information Technology Associates Program (ITAP) were each given a laptop computer.
 The Dell PCs will be the first-year students to use as long as they're in ITAP, which is one element of DePauw's new eLearning initiative.